 1. Overview

 Postman is a popular API platform that optimizes the various steps of the API development lifecycle.
-Postman can be used to test our API without writing any code.
-We can use either the standalone app or the browser extension.
+Postman can test a custom API without writing any code.
+In addition, we can use either the standalone app or the browser extension.

 In this tutorial, we’ll see how to upload files and JSON data when using Postman.